Water leaks

 Other reasons:

-• Bolts and holes for wiring cables and hoses should be checked for leaks in the area of the apron panel and instrument panel (rubber o-rings in particular).
+• Bolts and holes for routing cables and hoses should be checked for leaks in the area of the apron panel and instrument panel (rubber sealing rings in particular).

-• If the footwell area is damp, also check the door hinge seal, door light switch, and cable routing holes.
+• If the footwell area is wet, you should also check the door hinge seals, door light switch, and cable routing holes.

 Diagnostics:

-• Water ingress into the side area of the headlining
+• Water ingress into the side area of the ceiling lining

 Cause:

-• The outer roof panel is sealed in the area of the welded joint to the side panel.
-This sealed weld can be covered with a trim tape or socket.
+• The outer roof panel is sealed at the weld seam where it connects to the side panel.
+This sealed weld seam can be covered with trim tape or a socket.

-• In the case of cars «station wagon» And «hatchback» there is an additional seal against the rear cross member of the roof.
+• In the case of station wagons and hatchbacks, there is an additional seal against the rear roof cross member.

-• Water can enter here if there is a break in the sealed weld.
+• Water can penetrate here if there is a gap in the sealed weld.

 Corrective action:

 • Remove trim strip or socket.
-Check and reseal the sealed weld.
+Inspect and reseal sealed weld.

 Luggage compartment seal